 (*rice flour 46%, potato starch 18%, tapioca starch, maize flour 10%, buckwheat flour 2.5%, raising agents [calcium phosphate, sodium bicarbonate], xanthan gum)

-I’ve developed these recipes using a fan-assisted oven.
-The provided regular oven temperatures are standardised at 15-20 degrees higher.
-(Some people might still have ‘gas mark’ ovens but they seem to be pretty rare these days, hence I don’t specify that number.)
+I’ve developed these recipes using an electric, fan-assisted oven calibrated for celsius.
+The non-fan oven celsius temperatures are standardised at 15-20 degrees higher.
+(Some people might still have gas ovens but they seem to be pretty rare these days, hence I don’t specify the gas mark number.)
 Since every oven is different, when you make a recipe for the first time keep a close eye as the recommended baking time is drawing to a close.

 I always instruct to turn the tin halfway through baking, even with a fan-assisted oven, which is supposed to obviate the need to do that.
 Through doing loads of baking, I’ve found this is always required.

 You’ve probably noticed that I don’t include a total time on most of my recipes.
-This is because how long it takes you, me, or the postman to whip things up, grease and line tins, chop / measure / mix, will all be very different.
+This is because how long it takes you, me, or the postman to whip things up, grease and line tins, chop / measure / mix, can be very different.
 I trust you to read through the recipe and determine how long it will take for you.
-The exceptions are those recipes categorised as ‘30-Minute Meals‘ which should be achievable in roughly that time frame for most everyone.
+The exceptions are those recipes categorised as ‘30-Minute Meals‘ which should be achievable in roughly that time frame for almost everyone.

 I only use unsalted butter, and rarely instruct to add salt to a baking recipe.
 There are anecdotal arguments for how salt enhances flavours, but I’m not convinced that a pinch adds much to a cake, ice cream, or other sweet treat.
 The health dangers of over-consumption of salt are widely documented, so why add it when it’s not even noticeable?

-My recipes tend to err on the side of less sugar than most other peoples’.
-I don’t have a sweet tooth and only recently started adding frostings, because I always found them to be sickly-sweet.
-If you tried one of my bakes and think it could be sweeter for your own tastes, add up to 10% more sugar when you make it.
+My recipes tend to err on the side of less sugar than most other peoples’ recipes, because I don’t have a sweet tooth.
+If you tried one of my bakes and think it could be sweeter for your own tastes, add about 10% more sugar when you make it (i.e., 165g instead of 150g).
+The exception is pastry where you really should keep to the stated amount.

 I separate eggs that I worry I can’t use in time, into airtight plastic containers, and put them in the freezer with a label describing number of whites / yolks and date stored.

 Don’t leave them in the freezer longer than 5-6 weeks, for best use.
-When you need them, pull out the containers of whites / yolks and let them come to room temperature, ideally overnight on the counter.
+When you need them, pull out the container(s) of whites and/or yolks, and let them come to room temperature (ideally overnight on the counter).